History of Kevin Stefanski in Timeline

 Kevin Stefanski

 Kevin Stefanski is the head coach of the Cleveland Browns in the NFL.
-He started his NFL coaching career with the Minnesota Vikings from 2006-2019, becoming their offensive coordinator in his final two seasons.
-Stefanski became the Browns' head coach in 2020, leading them to their first playoff appearance since 2002 and earning NFL Coach of the Year.
-He is the first Browns coach to receive the honor since 1976 and the first one following the franchise's 1999 return.
-Stefanski led the Browns to another playoff appearance in 2023, also winning NFL Coach of the Year for a second time.
+He started his NFL career as an assistant coach for the Minnesota Vikings for 14 years, eventually becoming their offensive coordinator.
+In 2020, he became the Browns' head coach and led them to their first playoff appearance since 2002, earning him NFL Coach of the Year.
+Stefanski led the Browns to a second playoff appearance in 2023, winning NFL Coach of the Year for the second time.

-1976: Forrest Gregg Receives NFL Coach of the Year
+1976: Last Browns Coach to Receive Coach of the Year

 May 8, 1982: Kevin Stefanski's Birth

 On May 8, 1982, Kevin Lawrence Stefanski was born.
-He later became a professional football coach.
+He is now an American professional football coach and the current head coach of the Cleveland Browns in the NFL.

 Others born on this day/year